Royals despair as Harry ‘kidnapped by cult of psychotherapy’

 Revealed: Sources say reconciliation ‘impossible’ as Charles, Camilla and William fear anything they say to Sussexes will be made public

-A source close to the royal family said the King, Queen Consort and heir to the throne believe the situation will remain unchanged while the Duke of Sussex remains effectively “kidnapped by a cult of psychotherapy and Meghan”.
+A source close to the royal family said the King, Camilla and William believe the situation will remain unchanged while the Duke of Sussex remains effectively “kidnapped by a cult of psychotherapy and Meghan”.

 “They are trapped,” said the source.
 “They really can't engage because everything they say will be shared with the media.
 It is impossible to have a conversation or write a letter because of the risk that anything they say being put in the public domain by Harry, potentially for commercial benefit.